Keita18/amazon-kdd-cup-2024-starter-kit/README.md

 | ------ | ------- | ------- | ------- | ------- |
 | **Phase 1**| ~50 minutes | ~3 minutes | ~25 minutes | ~35 minutes |

+We limit the prediction time of each sample to at most **15 seconds**.

 ## 🧩 How are my model responses parsed by the evaluators ?
 Please refer to [parsers.py](parsers.py) for more details on how we parse your model responses.